maximebriand/blog-ecrivain/README.md

     - ~~page and menu~~
     - ~~post and index page to do, might have to change the logical in the service~~

+ - fail with post /premium-post can be replace by post